anharrington/handsonpython/rstP/moreclasses.rst

     aSet = set(numberList)

-In all such cases a new object of the specified type is constructed and returned, and such functions are called *constructors*.
+In all such cases a new object of the specified type is constructed and returned.
+Such functions are called *constructors*.

 ..
    .. index::